5 releases

 The test suite consist of 2 types of state; The global state which is available in the whole test suite and the local state which is local to tests.

-The *_all are the only hooks that can mutate items in the global state.
+The before_all hook is the only hook able to mutate the global state.
 Tests and local hooks can only read from it.

-The *_each hooks can mutate items in the local test states.
+The before_each hook can mutate items in the local test states.
 Tests each get their own copy of the state provided in these hooks, which is also read only.

-To add items to the states described above, all you need to do is make the hooks return an arbitrary tuple.
+To store items to the states described above, all you need to do is make the hooks return an arbitrary tuple.
 This will generate code that inserts the provided parameters into the states.

-To get the hold of the items, add the necessary parameters to the function's arguments.
+To read items, add the same type parameters to the function's arguments.
 Local states have priority over the global one.

 Each state can hold a single value per type.
 This means that if you insert any type more than once in the state, only the last entry will be in the map.
 If you need to insert multiple values of the same type, use a tuple.